tlively/learn-gfx-hal/book/src/09_depth_buffer.md

 ## Update the `depth_stencil`

-Where we have our descriptor sets and all that we need a new `depth_stencil` definition.
+Where we have our descriptor sets and all that we need a new `depth_stencil` definition in the `create_pipeline` function:

 ```rust
       let depth_stencil = DepthStencilDesc {